wl4g/docker-cloudera-manager/cm-agent/README.md

 - 3.2 ***cm-server*** manages ***cm-agent*** through ***ssh***, the sshd port started in the container is ***122***, and the account password is: `root/123456`, Login cm-agent command example: &nbsp; `ssh root@cdh6-worker-1 -p 122`

 - 3.3 The when ***cm-agent*** is registered to the ***cm-server***, and the host name must be used to ensure that the ***cm-server*** can connect to ***cm-agent***.
 That is: &nbsp; `--hostname=$(hostname)`.

+- 3.4 `/etc/supervisord.conf` and `/var/run/cloudera-scm-agent/supervisor/supervisord.conf` must be mounted at the same time, otherwise the `/opt/cloudera/cm-agent/bin/supervisord -n` process startup will report an error: `Failed! trying again in 2 second(s): No supervisor config present`.

 ### 4. FAQ